Join me!

 What Scents Smell Like Christmas?

-You can use fresh or dried ingredients to make these simmering spices.
-Here are some ideas for ingredients for Christmas potpourri that are probably already in your spice rack, refrigerator, or pantry:
+Here are some ingredient ideas for Christmas potpourri that are probably already in your spice rack, refrigerator, or pantry:

 6 Stovetop Potpourri Recipes

+You can stir up endless combinations of stovetop potpourri.
 Here are some of my tried-and-true Christmas stovetop potpourri recipes.

 It’s Like Snowflakes Melting on Your Nose